 This account consists of payments for legal services, financial advisory services, actuarial valuation of retirement fund, and audit of financial statements.
-The payment for legal and financial advisory services for the registration of the Company's common shares with the SEC leading to the initial public offering of its common shares significantly increased the professional fees.
+The payment for legal and financial advisory services for the registration of the Company's common shares with the SEC leading to the initial public offering of its common shares significantly increased the professional fees from ₱14.63 million in 30 September 2023 to ₱37.26 million in 30 September 2024.